2sic/app-gallery/readme.md

 ## Customize the App

-Gallery App Fancybox7 uses the new, [standard Settings-System in 2sxc](http://r.2sxc.org/settings) to configure it.
+Gallery App V7 with Fancybox4 uses the new, [standard Settings-System in 2sxc](http://r.2sxc.org/settings) to configure it.
 It also has app resources (i18n labels) you can customize.

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/Lu5SDBqU)